COVID-19 Related Travel Restrictions

 Dear Students and Scholars,

-UIW International Student & Scholar Services (ISSS) have received reports that international students and scholars in the U.S. continue to be subjected to scams involving calls claiming to be someone from a government agency including the FBI, USCIS, IRS, the Bexar County Detention Center, University Police, and even 911.
+UIW International Student and Scholar Services (ISSS) have received reports that international students and scholars in the U.S. continue to be subjected to scams involving calls claiming to be someone from a government agency including the FBI, USCIS, IRS, the Bexar County Detention Center, University Police, and even 911.
 The caller will demand payment with a specific method such as wire transfer or gift cards to resolve an error with your record.

 These calls are completely false.
 In some cases, the caller: